YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ## Deploy Load Balancer
 Kubernetes provides a variety of mechanisms to expose pods in your cluster to external networks.
 Two key concepts for routing traffic to your services are:

-Load Balancers, which expose an external IP and route traffic to one or more pods inside the cluster.
+Load Balancers, which expose an external IP and route traffic to one or more pods inside the cluster

-Ingress controllers, which provide a mapping between external HTTP routes and internal services.
-Ingress controllers are typically exposed using a Load Balancer external IP.
+Ingress controllers, which provide a mapping between external HTTP routes and internal services, typically exposed using a Load Balancer external IP

-DeepOps provides scripts you can run to configure a simple Load Balancer and/or Ingress setup.
+DeepOps provides scripts you can run to configure a simple Load Balancer and/or Ingress setup

 Set available IPs for load balance:
 ```